 Qatar Airways

-Yes, according to rules and destination country.
+Yes, according to airline policy and destination‑country rules.

 Emirates

-Yes, according to carrier rules and destination.
+Yes, in line with airline rules and the destination.

 Iberia